briandfoy/briandfoy.github.io/_posts/2021-04-03-neil-degrasse-tyson-obscures-the-truth-again.md

 All of this happens against the Second Law of Thermodynamics.
 We have specifically decreased local entropy by organizing rare elements far beyond their natural abundances.
 This doesn't even consider that we can't do without heavier elements such as Phosphorous, Potassium, and Sodium.
 If we don't have those, our bodies don't work.
 That's the entire point of Gatorade.

+Here's Carl Sagan again, in Episode 4 of *Cosmos*.

+> I'm a collection of organic molecules called Carl Sagan.
+You're a collection of almost identical molecules with a different collective label.
+But is that all?
+Is there nothing in here but molecules?
+Some people find that idea somehow demeaning to human dignity, but for myself, I find it elevating and exhilarating to discover that we live in a universe which permits the evolution of molecular machines as intricate and subtle as we.
+The essence of life is not so much the atoms and small molecules that go into us, as the way, the ordering, those molecules are put together.

 The entropy angle itself should be interesting to a scientist.
 This leads to exploring the composition of asteroids and meteors, the planets that formed from those asteroids and meteors, how we got liquid water onto this planet, and so on.

 Tyson forecloses all of these questions, though, because we're nothing special to him.
 There's nothing to wonder about and no interesting questions to ask.
 A scientist is the person who wonders "How did it get this way?".
-Tyson is actively arguing against wonder.
+Tyson is actively arguing against that wonder.

 If aliens showed up, and he's often said he hopes aliens exist, would they be special?
 If they are, why aren't we?
 And if they aren't, is nothing special?

 But, Tyson is also [anti-philosophy](https://scientiasalon.wordpress.com/2014/05/12/neil-degrasse-tyson-and-the-value-of-philosophy/), seemingly from a mistaken, utilitarianist perspective.
 He simply thinks it's a waste of time because it doesn't "advance" science.
 But, he's always seemed to be a backward, Victorian-era thinker to me; less scientist and more cataloger and collector.
 He doesn't need to think about what he is doing because it's just work.
 That Philosophy doesn't get through Science's to-do list is its chief failing to him.
+And, remember, he's a Doctor of Philosophy.

 But the philosopher might quip that Philosophy doesn't score touchdowns, and neither does Science.
-I think that might be lost on Tyson, but who better than a philosopher to think about what "special" or "advance" means, their relationship to what we are doing, and what we should do about it?
+I think that might be lost on Tyson, but who better than a philosopher to think about what "special" or "advanced" means, their relationship to what we are doing, and what we should do about it?

 ## Just the numbers